-The original 2012 fiscal year budget, adopted on September 14, 2011, was based on a bare bones approach that reflected only guaranteed revenues and necessary expenditures.
-The original budget was amended two times during the year, February 12 and June 14, 2012.
-Amendment #1 was necessary to amend the budgeted 2012 federal allocations, budget carryover funds, and add revenue and expenditures for fund sources not reflected in the original budget.
-Amendment #2 was the final amendment to the 2012 budget.
-The amendment included adjustments to reduce the Child Nutrition Program pass through budget, budget utility expense from foundation funds, budget for a career tech extended grant, and budget for additional expenses not reflected in the original or amended budget.
+The original 2013 fiscal year budget, adopted on September 13, 2012, was based on a bare bones approach that reflected guaranteed state and federal revenues, estimated local revenues and necessary expenditures.
+The original budget was amended two times during the year, December 18, 2012 and June 18, 2013.
+Amendment #1 was necessary to amend the budgeted 2013 federal allocations, budget carryover funds, and add revenue and expenditures for fund sources not reflected in the original budget.
+Amendment #2 was the final amendment to the 2013 budget.
+The amendment included adjustments to reduce the Child Nutrition Program pass-through budget, budget utility expense from foundation funds, and budget for additional expenses not reflected in the original or amended budget.
 In summary, the final budget is reasonable based on the financial activity of the Board.

-General Fund - The comparison of the General Fund original budget to the final amended budget is on page 15.
-Because actual revenues exceeded actual expenses there was an overall increase in the General Fund.
+General Fund - The comparison of the general fund original budget to the final amended budget is on page 16.
+Because actual revenues exceeded actual expenses there was an overall increase in the general fund.